openrndr/orx/orx-shader-phrases/README.md

     val preprocessedSource = preprocessShader(originalSource)
 ```

-Alternatively loading and preprocessing can be combined in a single function call.
+Alternatively, loading and preprocessing can be combined in a single function call.

 ```kotlin
     val preprocessedSource = preprocessShaderFromUrl(resourceUrl("/some-shader.frag"))